Our Disclosure

 Often confused with a normal savings account, a cash management account offers all of the features of a savings account and investing account in one.
 These accounts are typically offered by non-banks as they try to combine multiple products into one convenient account setup.

-At the end of the day, a CMA is similar to a HISA that you can invest.
+At the end of the day, a CMA is similar to a HISA that you can invest in.
 The fees are low and sometimes non-existent, and the returns can be higher than with a normal bank account.
 If you are just parking your cash in a CMA, then the risk is relatively low.

 9. Tax-Free Savings Account (TFSA)